fhiso/legacy-format/media-type-spec.md

 - requires xrefs match `[A-Z0-9_]+`
 - requires line breaks to match `LineTerm`, but does not require them to all be the same

-Because these relaxations obey the relaxed rules above, they are consistent with the GEDCOMfile format.
+Because these relaxations obey the relaxed rules above, they are consistent with the GEDCOM file format.
 {/}